Immigrant-DE logoEmigrantDE

 4/9/2024, 9:20:43 AM

-Debt collectors have always seemed to me to be something from the criminal and marginal world.
-Before I moved, I thought they only dealt with microcredit enthusiasts or participants in gangland feuds.
-Moreover, in Tyumen my parents paid all adult payments, and I spent only on glitter.
+Therefore debt collectors have always been something from the criminal and marginal world to me.
+Before moving I thought that only enthusiasts of microloans or participants in gang feuds dealt with them.
+Also in Tyumen my parents paid all the adult bills, and I spent only on glitter.
 To my surprise, in Germany debt collectors are a normal thing.
-Almost every respectable company that sells services or goods has a contract with a debt collection agency.
-The first time I encountered this was a few years ago, when I still didn't have a black belt in German.
-Then I didn't know two things: the favorite business model for selling services in Germany is a subscription, and checking physical mail here β€” this is a chore.
-Therefore I bought a year-long discount for train tickets and after a year of use I stopped paying attention to it.
-One fine day I returned from a trip and found in the mail letters from Deutsche Bank and from the collectors.
-It turned out my discount automatically renewed for the next year, and I hadn't paid for it.
-And within a week, while I wasn't at home, my 'debt' of 50 euros had already been handed over to the collectors.
+Almost every respectable company selling services or goods has a contract with a debt collection agency.
+The first time I ran into this a few years ago, when I still didn’t have a black belt in German.
+Then I didn’t know two things: the favorite model of selling services in Germany is a subscription, and checking physical mail here is a must.
+So I bought a year-long discount for train tickets and after a year of using it I forgot about it.
+One fine day I returned from a trip and found letters in the mail from Deutsche Bank and from the collectors.
+It turns out my discount had automatically been extended for the next year, and I hadn’t paid for it.
+And within a week, while I was away from home, my "debt" of 50 euros had already been handed over to the collectors.
 Then I wrote them a letter and explained everything and paid only for the discount card itself and a couple of euros for the late payment.
 They left me alone after that.
-But I know stories where, because of a bill for a couple of euros or even cents, people receive tens of euros in penalties, and of course the thing isn't even about the moneyβ€”it's just unnecessary hassle that irritates.
-It's good that with local debt collectors you can talk and clarify things.
+But I know stories where, because of an invoice for a couple of euros or even cents, people receive bills for tens of euros in penalties, and of course it’s not about the money at all—it's just unnecessary hassle that irritates.
+It’s good that with local debt collectors you can talk to them and clarify things.
 Have you ever dealt with collectors?
-Picture: Tax office: 'Last warning' Me: 'Phew, at last they'll leave me alone' #useful #money
+Picture: Tax office: “Final warning” Me: “phew, maybe they’ll finally leave me alone” #useful #money